corda/CSDE-cordapp-template-java/README.md

  - A base Gradle configuration which brings in the dependencies you need to write and test a Corda 5 Cordapp.

- - A set of Gradle helper tasks which speed up and simplify the development and deployment process. (these are effectively wrappers over the Corda-CLI)
+ - A set of Gradle helper tasks which speed up and simplify the development and deployment process.

  - Debug configuration for debugging a local Corda cluster.

  - The MyFirstFlow code which forms the basis of this getting started documentation.

+- A UTXO example in package com.r3.developers.csdetemplate.utxoexample packages

  - Ability to configure the Members of the Local corda Network.